gfx687/example-api-express/README.md

 1) node process metrics that are added by Prometheus client
 2) `http_request_duration_seconds` - information about HTTP requests handled (count, duration, path, etc)
 3) `unhandled_exceptions_total` - total number of exceptions that reached global exception handling middleware

+### X-Request-ID Header Propagation

+`X-Request-ID` header is read from incoming HTTP requests (or generated if not found) and added to the `express.Request.id` field.

+Main use-case is including this ID in logs for easy search.
+This will be done automatically as long as you use `express.Request.log` logger (read more in [Logging](#logging) section).

 ## Caveats, Known Issues, and Limitations